LimDoHyeon/LimDoHyeon/README.md

 ### "AI is social optimizer"
 ✔️ This is my belief in the role of AI, and why I do research it.

-✔️ Intrested in convergence with artificial intelligence and various industries such as medical, military, finance, and law.
+- ✒️ I'm Intrested in convergence with artificial intelligence and various industries such as medical, military, finance, and law.
 - 🔭 I’m currently working on BrainXAI Lab, Pukyong National University.
 - 🌱 I’m currently learning XAI(eXplainable AI), neuroscience, and NLP.
 - 📫 How to reach me: i1598123@naver.com